-- Not be entitled to register as a resident elector in the City of Nanaimo; - Be 18 years of age or older; - Be a Canadian citizen; - Have lived in BC for the last 6 months; - Have owned real property in the City of Nanaimo for at least 30 days; - Not be disqualified by any enactment from voting in an election or otherwise disqualified by law; - If there is more than one registered owner of the property (either as joint tenants or tenants in common), only one of those individuals may, with the written consent of the majority of the owners, register as a non-resident property elector.
+- Not be entitled to register as a resident elector in the City of Nanaimo; - Be 18 years of age or older; - Be a Canadian citizen; - Have lived in BC for the last 6 months; - Have owned real property in the City of Nanaimo for at least 30 days; - Not be disqualified by any enactment from voting in an election or otherwise disqualified by law; If there is more than one registered owner of the property (either as joint tenants or ten - If there is more than one registered owner of the property (either as joint tenants or tenants in common), only one of those individuals may, with the written consent of the majority of the owners, register as a non-resident property elector.
 A copy of the written consent provided by the majority of owners must accompany this form when submitted by the non-resident property elector.
 A person may only register as a non-resident property elector in relation to one parcel of real property in a jurisdiction.